iarsystems/iar-risc-v-gd32v-eval/contributions/template/README.md

 ## Details of the Template

-* It provides GD32VF103 MCU system clock tree setup to 108 MHz.
+* It provides GD32VF103 MCU system clock setup to 108 MHz.

-* All the GD32VF103 drivers from the Firmware Library are included by default.
+* All the drivers from the GD32VF103 Firmware Library are included by default.

-* All the BSP drivers for the IAR GD32V Eval Board are included by default.
+* All the BSP drivers for the IAR GD32V RISC-V Eval Board are included by default.